gardenjs/gardenjs/README.md

 ## Todo´s

-* [task] kill actionbar & title and move rwd-navi inside topbar.
+* [task] Kill actionbar and move the rwd-navi inside the topbar.
 Then move styles from scss to topbar.svelte.
-Right now: outcommented in ComponentPage.svelte and added staitical in Topbar.svelte.
+Right now: Outcommented in ComponentPage.svelte and added statical inside Topbar.svelte.
 * [task] Sidebarnav: toggle nav items & add toggle icon.
-* [task] Combine both sidebarnav files to one file (SidebarNavLink.svelte + SidebarNav.svelte).
-* [bug] after page refresh bg-color of sidebar link for the "active page" disappears.
+* [bug] After page refresh bg-color of sidebar link for the "active page" disappears.
-* [bug] prevent horizontal drag bar from slipping out of view when moving.
+* [bug] Prevent horizontal drag bar from slipping out of view when moving down.
 * [feature] Vertical dragbar to drag stage horizontical to show rwd behaviour.
 If done: Show 'px' width/height of stage next to rwd-navi.
 * [feature] Manage project themes via topbar dropdown.
 Set "class dark" inside iframe if project has dark mode.
 Needs a Configuration file?
 Which Concepts are possible to realize that?
+* [feature] Open Component in a new tab to show components blank.
+If possible: Add icon in topbar.